ajaynayak0604-data/netflix-data-analysis-sql/README.md

   - Masahiko Murata – 3 titles
   - Hajime Kamegaki – 2 titles

-- The majority of content was added in **2021 (96 titles)**, suggesting a significant growth spike during that year.

 - Ratings such as **TV-MA, TV-14, and PG-13** are the most common, indicating a focus on mature and teen audiences.

 ---